unsw-restech/restech-docs/docs/glossary.rst

         Each node in the cluster has one or more CPUs each of which has 6 or more cores.
 Each core is able to run one job at a time so a node with 12 cores could have 12 jobs running in parallel.

     Data Transfer Node
-        The Data Transfer Node, also known as the :ref:`katana_data_mover` (KDM), is a server that is used for transferring files to, from, and within the cluster.
+        The Data Transfer Node, also known as the :ref:`Katana Data Mover` (KDM), is a server that is used for transferring files to, from, and within the cluster.
 Due to the nature of moving data around, it uses a significant amount of memory and network bandwidth.
 This server is used to take that load off the :term:`Login Node`.

     Environment Variable
         Environment variables are variables that are set in Linux to tell applications where to find programs and set program options.
 They will start with a $ symbol.
 For example, all users can reference :code:`$TMPDIR` in their :term:`Job Script` in order to use :term:`Local Scratch`